dcolinmorgan/pyNB/docs/pyNB_simple_app_note.md

 Network Bootstrap False Discovery Rate (NB-FDR) control, originally implemented in MATLAB as NestBoot (Bonneau et al., 2006), provides an alternative approach specifically designed for network inference.
 Rather than adjusting p-values from independent tests, NB-FDR compares network inference results from real data against results from randomized (null) data, establishing empirical FDR thresholds based on observed link frequencies across bootstrap iterations.
 This approach remains method-agnostic, working with any inference algorithm, and provides valid FDR control without assuming distributional properties of network links (Marbach et al., 2012).

-### Motivation for PyNB
+### Motivation for pyGS

 Despite the statistical advantages of NB-FDR control, adoption has been limited by several factors.
 The original MATLAB implementation is not readily integrated into modern computational biology workflows, Python has become the dominant language in systems biology research (particularly following the growth of single-cell omics), and the original implementation lacks flexibility in inference method selection and comprehensive benchmarking capabilities.
-These limitations motivated the development of PyNB: a comprehensive, production-ready Python implementation of NB-FDR that includes five state-of-the-art network inference algorithms, full support for synthetic network generation, detailed comparison metrics, and integration with modern analysis workflows.
+These limitations motivated the development of pyGS: a comprehensive, production-ready Python implementation of NB-FDR that includes five state-of-the-art network inference algorithms, full support for synthetic network generation, detailed comparison metrics, and integration with modern analysis workflows.

-This application note describes PyNB's design, implementation, and validation, providing both technical documentation for users and scientific justification for the methodological choices embedded in the software.
+This application note describes pyGS's design, implementation, and validation, providing both technical documentation for users and scientific justification for the methodological choices embedded in the software.

 ---